 Fortunately, my daughter has a relationship with Christ.
 She refuses to conform to those around her in order to be accepted.
 I lacked a relationship with God, and the older I got, the more I conformed to make others accept me.
 I pray my daughter can avoid the pain I felt because she isn’t looking to fill a void.

 Yet still, it’s hard for her.
 She simply wants to be included in conversations.
 At lunch, she’s not even looking for a friend so much as a nice, welcoming gesture from the girls at her table to simply include her in a conversation.

 I don’t know the struggles of every girl who is hurting, but I have seen my Facebook friends commenting about their hurting hearts.
 Their daughters are being bullied.
 They are hearing harsh words because they look different.
-They are sitting alone in school, at lunch, at recess and simply waiting for someone to say hi.
+They are sitting alone in school, at lunch, at recess and hoping for someone to notice.
 When our daughters (or sons) hurt, our momma hearts hurt too.

 God reminded me of His Son:

 Jesus’ own earthly family rejected him (John 7:3-5).